Farhan543/The-King-Bot/README.md

 - Play, Pause and skip songs from Youtube (upcoming feature).

+## Commands List

+/serverinfo - Gives complete info about the server /userinfo <mention-user>(optional) - Gives user-info of the mentioned member.
+If empty, then gives user-info of user who runs the command.
+/chat <prompt> - Allows user to chat with ChatGPT /reminder <message> <date>(YYYY-MM-DD format) <time>(HH-MM-SS 24-hour format ) -  Allows user to set a spectific reminder for a future date.

 ## Steps in this project

 After Each Step is complete it will be completed a ✅ will be added next to it.